Resources

 Documents Required for Vehicle Hypothecation

 If you want to purchase the car through a bank loan, the RTO will include the information of hypothecation in the RC.
-While registering the vehicle, which is hypothecated through a bank, below are the set of documents that need to be submitted:
+While registering the vehicle, which is hypothecated through a bank, below is the set of documents that need to be submitted:

 How To Remove Hypothecation from Car Insurance Policy?